nanoqsh/json_lang/README.md

 12
 ```

 To read a variable specify a regular JSON string.
-If the variable is not set, then it has the value `undefined`.
+If the variable is not set, then it has the value `nil`.
 ```json
 "x"
 ```